singh-saurabh/AnonTwitter/README.md

 Note: Since the user is getting authenticated, he is not completely anonymous.
 I still have access to your email ids (there was a requirement for sign-in in the project description)
 Whenever the app is closed and reopened, you get the activity to choose your avatar again.
 This is to maintain better anonymity.

+Languages Used: Java and XML
+Software Used: Android Studio with Firebase and FirebaseUI